kevin3314/transformer_pas_analysis/README.md

 - `-tab`: output is KNP tab format
 - `--use-bertknp`: use BERTKNP instead of KNP

-## Analyze a large number of documents
+## Analyze a Large Number of Documents

 Given raw sentences, first you need to apply (BERT)KNP to them and split into documents.